google/testrun/docs/get_started.md

    - Build Essential
    - Net Tools

+### Device
+Any device with an ethernet connection, and support for IPv4 DHCP can be tested.

+However, to achieve a compliant test outcome, your device must be configured correctly and implement the required security features.
+These standards are outlined in the [Application Security Requirements for IoT Devices](https://partner-security.withgoogle.com/docs/iot_requirements). but further detail is available in [documentation for each test module](/docs/test/modules.md).

 ## Installation

 1. Download the latest version of the Testrun installer from the [releases page](https://github.com/google/test-run/releases)